Winchester Mystery House: Neverending construction

 Beginning around 1895, Winchester started appearing in newspapers.
 The articles in these local papers were filled with speculation about Winchester and the ongoing construction of her San Jose home.
-Her lack of interaction with neighbors and the known fact that her money came from the firearms industry, fed into a superstitious narrative, despite large, ornate homes being commonly built by the wealthy.
-The newspapers declared that the reason that the construction was ongoing, was that Winchester feared she would have bad luck if the construction would stop.
+Her lack of interaction with neighbors and the known fact that her money came from the firearms industry fed into a superstitious narrative, despite large, ornate homes being commonly built by the wealthy.
+The newspapers declared that the reason that the construction was ongoing was that Winchester feared she would have bad luck if the construction would stop.
 This theory eventually grew into stories that she believed she would die if construction stopped.

-In the Historic American Building Survey (HABS), when it added the Winchester home to the National Register of Historic Places in 1981, they incorrectly stated that the construction lasted 38 years, and reiterated that Winchester believed she must continue building or she would die.
-HABS also incorrectly listed the purchase date as 1884 when county records state the purchase wasn't until 1886.
+In the Historic American Buildings Survey (HABS), when it added the Winchester home to the National Register of Historic Places in 1981, they incorrectly stated that the construction lasted 38 years, and reiterated that Winchester believed she must continue building or she would die.
+HABS also incorrectly listed the purchase date as 1884 when county records state the purchase was not until 1886.

 There were some articles published against the superstitious slant.
 In one, an unidentified acquaintance refuted these superstitious accusations, stating that they were nonsense and that Winchester was an unusually sensible woman.

-While Winchester lived at the Atherton house her relatives stayed at the San Jose home for almost a year in 1915 to attend the Panama-Pacific International Exposition in San Francisco, which ran for nine months.
+While Winchester lived at the Atherton house, her relatives stayed at the San Jose home for almost a year in 1915 to attend the Panama-Pacific International Exposition in San Francisco, which ran for nine months.
 No construction happened during this time and the staff closed up the house for a week to attend the fair.

 Ignoffo states that there is no evidence that Winchester was compelled to keep her construction project running and preferred to focus on estate planning.

-Labyrinth construction
+Labyrinthine construction

-The belief that Winchester built her house in its strange, maze-like manner to confuse and keep spirits from harming her and that her sanity was questionable started in the mid-1890s and has grown in scale past her death.
+The belief that Winchester built her house in its strange, maze-like manner to confuse and keep spirits from harming her and that her sanity was questionable started in the mid-1890s and has grown in scale since her death.
 The doors and windows that open to nothing, the unusually shallow stairs, the stairs that end in a ceiling, interior barred windows and trap doors in the floor are used to confirm Winchester's spirituality and poor state of mind.
 According to paranormal investigators Nickell and Ignoffo these house oddities have simple explanations.
-The barred windows were previously exterior windows that were blocked off as the house additions grew.
-The doors and windows that opened to nothing were a result of the 1906 earthquake and the severe damage that happened to the house.
+The barred windows were previously exterior windows blocked off as the house additions grew.
+The doors and windows that opened to nothing resulted from the 1906 earthquake and the severe damage that happened to the house.
 The small steps were built because of Winchester's declining health.
-The trap doors were built in a greenhouse room where excess water could run and be piped to an outdoor garden.
+The trap doors were constructed in a greenhouse room where excess water could run and be piped to an outdoor garden.
 After the damage from the earthquake, Winchester did not rebuild the house.